Zero waste: Health

-A major issue with landfills is hydrogen sulfide, which is released from the natural decay of waste.
-Studies have shown a positive association between increased lung cancer mortality rates and increased morbidity and mortality related to respiratory disease and hydrogen sulfide exposure.
-These studies also showed that the hydrogen sulfide exposure increased with proximity to the landfill.
+Before control measures like containment of leachate are enacted, a major issue with landfills are the pollutants emitted.
+An Italian study examined the pollutants emitted and health issues using levels of hydrogen sulfide/sulphide (H2S) as a surrogate for all the other pollutants emitted.
+These studies showed that the hydrogen sulfide exposure increased with proximity to the landfill.
+It found a positive association between waste gases emitted and increased morbidity and mortality due to respiratory disease and lung cancer, especially in children.

 Household chemicals and prescription drugs are increasingly being found in large quantities in the leachate from landfills.
 This is causing concern about the ability of landfills to contain these materials and the possibility of these chemicals and drugs making their way into the groundwater and the surrounding environment.

 Zero waste promotes a circular material flow that allows materials to be used over and over, reducing the need for landfill space.
 Through zero waste the number of toxins released into the air and water would be decreased and products examined to determine what chemicals are used in the production process.